 - A. Upon request, an employee has the right to a union representative at an investigatory interview called by the Employer, if the employee reasonably believes discipline could result.
 An employee may also have a union representative at a pre-disciplinary meeting.
 If the requested representative is not reasonably available, the employee will select another representative who is available.
 Employees seeking representation are responsible for contacting their representative.
-The role of the union representative in an interview is to provide assistance and counsel the employee.
-The exercise of rights in this Article must not interfere with the Employer's right to conduct the investigation. - B. Employees have a duty to cooperate with a department investigation and to answer all relevant and material questions, provided, employees retain the rights afforded to them by the Constitution of the United States and the State of Washington, as well as all of the protections of the statutes of Washington State and this Collective Bargaining Agreement.
-Employees will answer all questions fully and honestly. - C. Pursuant to an order by the Employer to answer and after providing the employee with their Garrity rights, employees that refuse to answer any questions may be subject to discipline, up to and including termination of employment.
+The role of the Union Representative in an interview is to provide assistance and counsel the employee.
+The exercise of rights in this Article must not interfere with the Employer's right to conduct the investigation. - B. Employees have a duty to cooperate with a Department investigation and to answer all relevant and material questions, which relate to their official duties or fitness for duty; provided, employees retain the rights afforded to them by the Constitution of the United States and the State of Washington, as well as all of the protections of the statutes of Washington State and this Collective Bargaining Agreement.
+Employees retain all contractual and legal rights afforded to them.
+Employees will answer all questions fully and honestly. - C. Pursuant to an order by the Employer to answer and after providing the employee with their Garrity rights, employees that refuse to answer any questions relating to the performance of their official duties or fitness for duty investigation may be subject to discipline, up to and including termination of employment.